Federal Reserve board did not vote on foreclosure pact -letter

 The lawmakers said the public needed to know more about the process in order to trust it.

 In a response letter to Warren dated June 11, Fed regulation czar Daniel Tarullo said the board members did not vote on the foreclosure settlement that was approved by the Fed staff.
 The lack of vote, however, does not have any bearing upon the settlement.
-(Tarullo letter:)
+(Tarullo letter: r.reuters.com/qez78t)

 Tarullo said the Fed staff with “delegated approval authority” consulted the board members before approving the foreclosure settlement with the banks.